-We work in collaboration with the Office for Immigrant Affairs and Immigration Education and its various networks to promote immigration reform.
-We work per the principles set forth by the United States Conference of Catholic Bishops through the Catholic Campaign for Immigration Reform.
+PJI works in collaboration with the Immigration Ministry and its various networks to promote immigration reform.
+Priests for Justice for Immigrants works per the principles set forth by the United States Conference of Catholic Bishops through the Catholic Campaign for Immigration Reform.

-Compelled by our conviction of faith and a respect for the dignity and sanctity of every human life, the Priests for Justice for Immigrants program works to influence the public conversation regarding immigration policy and to promote the basic human rights and well-being of immigrants and their families living in our communities.
+Compelled by the conviction of faith and a respect for the dignity and sanctity of every human life, the Priests for Justice for Immigrants program works to influence the public conversation regarding immigration policy and to promote the basic human rights and well-being of immigrants and their families living in our communities.

-We promote the passage of a compassionate, comprehensive immigration reform that respects the fundamental and basic human dignity, rights and contributions of undocumented workers.
-Click here for more information.
+Priests for Justice for Immigrants promotes the passage of a compassionate, comprehensive immigration reform that respects the fundamental and basic human dignity, rights, and contributions of undocumented workers.

-We build learning in communities to transform people's minds and hearts.
-As teachers and co-learners, we engage parish leaders and parishioners as we raise awareness of our undocumented brothers and sisters’ struggles and contributions to the Church and society.
-We offer services or provide resources for preaching, theological reflection, speaking engagements, parish-focused liturgical activities and urban/border experiential learning trips.
-Click here for more information.
+Priests for Justice for Immigrants provides education that transforms minds and hearts.
+As teachers and co-learners, PJI engages parish leaders and parishioners as they raise awareness of our undocumented brothers and sisters’ struggles and contributions to the Church and society.
+Services and resources are provided for preaching, theological reflection, speaking engagements, parish-focused liturgical activities, and urban/border experiential learning trips.

-We accompany the thousands of undocumented immigrants as they face discrimination and abuse by employers, unscrupulous lawyers, and the horror of separation from their wives, husbands and children.
-Click here for more information.
+Priests for Justice for Immigrants accompanies the thousands of undocumented immigrants who face discrimination and abuse by employers, unscrupulous lawyers, and the horror of separation from their wives, husbands, and children.

-We assist and advise the development and facilitation of formation curriculum and reflection sessions related to the Immigrant-to-Immigrant Ministry (e.g. Pastoral Migratoria) that integrate Catholic social teaching, faith sharing and Scriptural reflection.
+Priests for Justice for Immigrants assists and advises the development and facilitation of formation curriculum, and reflection sessions related to the Immigrant Social Ministry that integrate Catholic social teaching, faith sharing and Scriptural reflection.